bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 2: 00:26:18

 I didn't I didn't see anybody there.
-But it was like there was a banner and it was just it's an for for context.
+But it was like there was a banner and it was just for context.
-Ellen big is a huge market maker.
-Yeah, market maker on lightning.
+Yeah, market maker on Lightning.

 Speaker 0: 00:26:30